 Meanwhile, the administration of the district, and from 1858 the new colony of Queensland, grew from the nucleus of the convict settlement.

 A tongue in cheek article from 1875 contains many references to the divide as it existed then.

 There was a political aspect reflecting the fact that the northside was the centre of colonial government and the location of most commercial offices.
 Those working in white collar jobs were much more likely to live on that side of the river due to the lack of bridges.
 The only crossing existing at that time was the second Victoria Bridge, completed the year before in 1874 and replacing a previous wooden structure that had fallen into disrepair.
 Ferries were the only alternative.

-The southside at the time of writing this article was more rural in character.
+The southside away from the wharves at the time of writing this article was more rural in character.
 Later, with the development of Brisbane’s deep water port (see another post in this blog Gloucester Street Railway Station ), the southside was the home of workers at the port and nearby factories.